isaca crisc practice test

 Certified in Risk and Information Systems Control

-Which of the following is MOST helpful in preventing risk events from materializing?
+Which of the following is MOST important to mitigate risk associated with data privacy?

 Mark Question: